 Once you've made the decision to file for a divorce; there's a few things you need to prepare yourself for the process.
 Below is a general list to get you started.
 Please feel free to contact our office with additional questions.
 Call 817-377-1077.

 If you find that you are experiencing emotional problems, please employ a professional counsellor for your personal benefit.
-A counsellor can help you with emotional problems much more effectively than your attorney.
+A counsellor can help you with emotional problems much more effectively than your Family Law Attorney.
 Be honest with yourself and seek the help you deserve.

 Filing for a divorce to shake up your spouse in order to save the marriage is not always the best option.
 Filing for a divorce rarely saves the marriage.
 This tactic can cause the other spouse to become more hostile, therefore, causing more damage to the relationship.
 The filing of a divorce should be done with great care, consideration of all aspects and the understanding that if you ask for a divorce, you will likely get one.